- Genetic Consultations

 - Support for individuals and families with genetic conditions or concerns

-TSBC’s genetic counselor is a licensed, board-certified genetic counselor with 20 years of experience in a variety of clinical settings.
+TSBC’s genetic counselor is a licensed, board-certified genetic counselor specializing in prenatal and preconception genetic counseling and donor screening.

 Why might I want to meet with a Genetic Counselor?